-Water from the mine water pond will be the primary source of mill water, providing the majority of the processing plant requirements, whereas the plant site pond and other collection areas will be secondary sources of process water.
-Fresh water required for reagent mixing at the processing plant will be pumped from Mesomikenda Lake.
+Water from the mine water pond is the primary source of mill water, providing the majority of the processing plant requirements, whereas the plant site pond and other collection areas are used as secondary sources of process water.
+Fresh water required for reagent mixing at the processing plant is pumped from Mesomikenda Lake.

-The primary reagents required will include flocculant, sodium hydroxide, cyanide, copper sulphate, liquid sulphur dioxide, anti-scalant, lime, hydrochloric acid, and oxygen.
-A dedicated, self- contained air service system will be provided.
+The primary reagents include flocculant, sodium hydroxide, cyanide, copper sulphate, liquid sulphur dioxide, anti-scalant, lime, hydrochloric acid, and oxygen.

-The mill will require approximately 54 MW of power to operate at full capacity.
+The mill requires approximately 54 MW of power to operate at full capacity.